dehoc/unveiler/README.md

 # Unveiler

-This is a Gemini based AI Chrome extension to help digest content in web pages.
+Unvailer is a Gemini based Chrome Extension to help digest website content more easily.
+Unvailer uses the Gemini API to summarize website content.